KazeTachinuu/Proxy-Messages/README.md

 - `/usercount` - Displays the number of connected users.
 - `/ping` <message> - Sends a message to all connected users.
 - `/exit` - Exits the user client.
+- `/list` - List all users in the channel.
 - `/help` - Displays a list of available commands.